akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ## Automatic Passivation

 Entities are automatically passivated based on a passivation strategy.
-The default passivation strategy is to passivate idle entities when they haven't received a message within a specified interval.
+The default passivation strategy is to [passivate idle entities](#idle-entity-passivation) when they haven't received a message within a specified interval, and this is the current default strategy to maintain compatibility with earlier versions.
+It's recommended to switch to a [passivation strategy with an active entity limit](#active-entity-limits) and a pre-configured default strategy is provided.
+Active entity limits and idle entity timeouts can also be used together.

 Automatic passivation can be disabled by setting `akka.cluster.sharding.passivation.strategy = none`.
 It is disabled automatically if @ref:[Remembering Entities](#remembering-entities) is enabled.